- The end of "In the Dark."

 Wesley: Yes.
 Thank you, yes.

-Except for the cavemen vs. astronauts debate, which lifted our spirits just so they would have a longer way to fall and die.
+- Except for the cavemen vs. astronauts debate, which lifted our spirits just so they would have a longer way to fall and die.
+And what started out as a joke in the beginning of the episode, gave us one of the saddest lines at the end:

 Fred: (crying) I need you to talk to my parents.
 Th-they have to know I wasn't scared, th-that it was quick.
 That I wasn't scared.
 Oh, God.
 I'm not scared.
 I'm not scared.
 I'm not scared.
 Please, Wesley.
 Why can't I stay?